I drive down Pelayo

 “You’re better off,”

-says Nebuchadnezzar,
+says Nebuchadnezzar

-referring to the rock
+referring to a pebble

 “When I was ambitiously young,